snarayan23/twitter_coronavirus/README.md

 Commit all of your code and images output files to your github repo and push the results to github.
 You must edit the README.md file to provide a brief explanation of your results and include the 4 generate png files.
 This explanation should be suitable for a future employer to look at while they are interviewing you to get a rough idea of what you accomplished.
 (And you should tell them about this in your interviews!)

-**Results:**
+##Results:

 In this project, I used a dataset that had geotagged tweets in 2020 in order to understand how users used coronavirus related hashtags on twitter across different countries and languages.
 The plots folder shows the usage of different coronavirus related hashtags in various countries and languages.
 The plots folder shows the visualizations for all of the following hashtags:
  '#코로나바이러스',  '#コロナウイルス', '#冠状病毒', '#covid2019', '#covid-2019', '#covid19', '#covid-19', '#coronavirus', '#corona', '#virus', '#flu', '#sick', '#cough', '#sneeze', '#hospital', '#nurse', '#doctor'

  I automated these graphs using a `run_visualize.sh` shell script that creates two bar graphs for each hashtag.
 One bar graph shows the usage of the hashtag in the top 10 countries it was used in while the other shows the usage of the hashtag in the top 10 languages it was used in.
-In the plots folder, the `reduced.country."hashtag".png` shows the usage of the hashtag in different countries while `reduced.lang."hashtag".png shows the usage of the hashtag in different languages.
+In the plots folder, the `reduced.country."$hashtag".png` shows the usage of the hashtag in different countries while `reduced.lang."$hashtag".png` shows the usage of the hashtag in different languages.

  The following two graphs show the usage of `#coronavirus` in the top 10 countries and languages it was used in.

 ![Country #coronavirus](https://github.com/snarayan23/twitter_coronavirus/blob/master/plots/reduced.country.%23coronavirus.png)